Nannotax3 - ntax_cenozoic - ntax_cenozoic Nannotax3 - ntax_cenozoic - ntax_cenozoic

 Geological Range:

-First occurrence (base): at top of No known fossil record modern (100% up, 0Ma, in "Holocene" stage).
-Data source: Total of range of species in this database
+First occurrence (base): within (-Ma, base in "Holocene" stage).
+Data source: Total of ranges of species in this database

 Plot of occurrence data: